dgelessus/NAGUS/docs/uru/auth_server.rst

   ID of the vault node that changed.
 * **Revision ID:** 16-byte UUID.
   As sent in the :ref:`VaultNodeSave <cli2auth_vault_node_save>` message by the client that performed the change.
+  If the node change wasn't caused by a VaultNodeSave message, this may be any UUID that's different from the last revision ID sent by any client.
+  The revision ID should never be all zeroes --- otherwise the change notification may be ignored by the open-sourced client code.

 Notify the client about a change to a vault node.